 If you work on a solid waste or recycling truck or if you were traveling in another vehicle, then it is important to speak with an experienced attorney after an accident.
 If you were hurt at work, then you may have a workers’ compensation claim and if you were hurt as a motorist or passenger then you may have a personal injury claim.
 Whether you have a truck accident claim will depend on the specific facts of your case.

-Our experienced lawyers can investigate the crash that caused your injury, determine who may be liable, and help you get the recovery that you deserve.
+Our experienced truck accident lawyers in Iowa can investigate the crash that caused your injury, determine who may be liable, and help you get the recovery that you deserve.
 However, we can only help you if you act quickly and before the time for filing a workers’ compensation claim or personal injury case expires.
 Please contact us online or call us directly at 800.800.5678 to schedule a free, no-obligation consultation with us at your convenience.